HenryEcker-SO-UserScripts/SOCaseManagerUserScript/README.md

 There are three options available and up to 4 actions will be taken.
 The post **will always be deleted** even if all options are unchecked.

 When the Nuke button is pressed:
-1. Character count is validated depending on which options are selected.
-Comments and Flags have different length requirements, both are checked.
+1. The character count is validated depending on which options are selected.
+Comments and Flags have different length requirements, both limits are validated based on the selected options.
 2. If the Flag option is selected, the post is flagged using the text in the textarea.
-If the flag operations fails no further actions are taken (an error is displayed).
+If the flag operation fails no further actions are taken (an error is displayed).
 3. A "delete" vote is added to the post.
 If the delete operation fails, no further action is taken.
 4. If the Comment option is selected, a comment is added to the post.
 5. If the Log option is selected, feedback is logged in the Case Manager.
-The post is marked as "Plagiarised" and "Deleted"
+The post is marked as "Plagiarised" and "Deleted".

 #### Detail Text manager